Skip to content

 • Solid color paint jobs

-The grain quality is typically clean and finish-ready.
+The wood grain is usually clean and finish-ready,

 3️⃣ Traditional Tele Hardware Layout